swethakothapalli/projects-on-machine-learning-algorithms/README.md

 Prediction task is to determine whether a person makes over 50K a year.

 # algorithms used:
-used logistic regression, Random Forest, Naive Bayes and choose best one out of them
+used logistic regression, Random Forest, Naive Bayes and choosed best one out of them

 # Model Evaluation:

 For evaluating model used cross val score

+# model saving

 finally saved the model as a okl object.